-It’s the holiday season, which means lots sparkly lights, colorful packages, and pine cones!
+It’s the holiday season, which means lots of sparkly lights, colorful packages, and pinecones!
 If you haven’t noticed them before, you’re sure to see them now – on wreaths, in baskets, as ornaments and centerpieces.
-But besides adding to the holiday cheer, pine cones have an important job.
+But besides adding to the holiday cheer, pinecones have an important job.
 They protect the pine tree seeds from cold, ice, wind, and hungry animals.

-When we say “pine cone,” we are usually referring to a cone from any conifer.
-However, there are actually many different kind of cones.
+When we say “pinecone,” we are usually referring to a cone from any conifer.
+However, there are actually many different kinds of cones.
 Besides pine trees, conifers such as firs, hemlocks, spruces, and cedars all produce two distinct types of cones: a male and a female.

-But since it is almost the holidays, it’s time to gather up those cones and start decorating!
+If you haven’t decorated with pinecones yet, don’t worry!
+There’s still time to use those cones to spread some holiday cheer!
 Below are some ideas you can try.
 And as you do, remember the amazing role the cones play throughout the year!

 To Learn More